Search This Blog

 In 1874 Joseph and George advertised for an additional assistant for their shop.
 The successful applicant had to be able to help with their bell hanging and gas fitting sidelines.

 Joseph died at Windsor in 1880, two years after the sudden death of his wife Elizabeth.
 George carried on the business.
-His customers included Wethereds Brewery in the High Street for in 1890 his employee William Night or Hight fell off a ladder when descending from the brewery office roof and broke his leg.
+His customers included Wethereds Brewery in the High Street for in 1890 it was reported that his employee William Night or Hight fell off a ladder when descending from the brewery office roof and broke his leg.

 George was a busy man- he founded the Meakes and Redknapp Marlow boat building business in the mid 1880s too.
 Tickets for the occasional river excursions put on by Meakes and Redknapp were sold at the Spittal Street shop.
 He was also a founder member of the Thames Boat Builders Association.